FAQs

 You've Got Questions?
 We've Got Answers

 Darden's executive formats are based in the Washington, D.C. area and designed for busy working professionals.
 In this section you will find answers to questions prospective students often have.
 Topics include program structure and design, admissions requirements, test waiver requests, scholarship consideration and more.
-Learn about our Executive MBA (EMBA) and Global Executive MBA (GEMBA) formats.
+Learn about our Executive MBA (EMBA) format and Global Executive MBA (GEMBA) option.

 • General